Wim Eijk

 Willem Jacobus "Wim" Eijk (born 22 June 1953) is a Dutch prelate of the Catholic Church, a cardinal since 2012.
 He has been the Metropolitan Archbishop of Utrecht since 2007.
 He was Bishop of Groningen-Leeuwarden from 1999 to 2007.
-Before his clerical career he worked as a doctor; as a priest he made medical ethics the focus of his academic studies.
+Before his clerical career he worked as a medical doctor; as a priest he made medical ethics the focus of his academic studies.
+He has done his doctoral studies in medicine and philosophy, and also holds a licentiate in theology.

 Early life and studies

-Willem Jacobus Eijk was born on 22 June 1953 in Duivendrecht, North Holland, Netherlands.
+Willem Jacobus Eijk was born on 22 June 1953 in Duivendrecht, North Holland, Netherlands and was raised by a Protestant father and a Catholic mother.

 Eijk studied medicine at the University of Amsterdam and received his degree in 1978.
 In 1978 and 1979 he worked as a doctor specializing in internal medicine.
 He studied for the priesthood at the seminary of Rolduc in Kerkrade.
 Beginning in 1979 he combined his theological formation with the study of medical ethics at Leiden University.
 He was ordained to priesthood in 1985 and was incardinated in the Diocese of Roermond.
 Then he went to work as a curate in the parish of St. Anthony of Padua in Venlo Blerick.